IVF FOR $7000 + Medications

-The cost of IVF is really too high.
-Many people simply can not afford it while others fall prey to gimmicks that supposedly offer a better value.
+Many people simply can not afford IVF and fall prey to gimmicks that supposedly offer a better value.
 Some clinics offer “shared risk programs”.
-That is where you pay for more than one round of IVF upfront and are given certain assurances that you will have a successful outcome.
+That is where you pay for more than a round of IVF upfront and are given certain assurances that you will have a successful outcome.
 There are even promises or guarantees to return money if all attempts failed.
-We considered pursuing this at Fertility Partnership but decided not to do it.
-What dissuaded us from pursuing this practice is the casino feel to the practice.
-In the end the clinics earn even more with these programs.
+We decided against this practice because it felt gimmicky and ultimately just increases the “profit” made by clinics.
+The casino feel was a turn off to us.
+We will just do our best at the lowest cost to patients.

 So what about “Mini/Micro IVF”?
-Unfortunately, it has not panned out and the consensus is that they do not offer much or any advantage.
+We followed the reported data on low dose protocols and the consensus is that they do not offer much or any advantage.
 The published success rates show that “Mini/Micro IVF” is much less successful than traditional IVF.
-It may have a place for women with very low egg reserve but it has not been shown to be advantageous.
-Yet some doctors (although very few) offer this, luring people into believing they are getting a good deal.
+Although may have a place for women with very low egg reserve but it has not been shown to be advantageous.
+Look at it this way, any doctor can use “Mini/Micro IVF” but so few offer it.
+Yet, some doctors (although very few) offer this, luring people into believing they are getting a good deal.

 So what’s the answer?
 How do you lower the cost of in vitro fertilization?